awsm-org/awsm/README.md

 This is the directory structure of an aws-module with multiple lambda functions:

 ```
-awsm.json // Contains a "resources" property for the other resources required by this module
+awsm.json // Contains a "resources" property for the other resources required by module
 lambdas // The modules lambda function(s)
   users // Resource level directory (Required)
     create // Action level directory (Required)